uakfdotb/ghostpp/readme.txt

 !priv <name>            rehost as private game
 !pub <name>             rehost as public game
+!refresh <on/off>       enable or disable refresh messages !say <text>             send <text> to all connected battle.net realms as a chat command (this command is HIDDEN from other players)
-!refresh <on/off>       enable or disable refresh messages !sendlan <ip> [port]    send a fake LAN message to IP address <ip> and port [port], default port is 6112 if not specified !sp                     shuffle players
+!sendlan <ip> [port]    send a fake LAN message to IP address <ip> and port [port], default port is 6112 if not specified !sp                     shuffle players
 !start [force]          start game, optionally add [force] to skip checks